What is Sway back posture?

 - Sit up right on the edge of a chair.

-- Lift knee as high as possible.
+- Without moving your pelvis or torso, lift the knee as high as possible.

 - Hold for 5 seconds.